YashHirpara/A03/README.md

 IS 117 A03 assignment
 Github is open source repository hosting service.

-GIT= open source program for tracking changes in text files
+GIT= open source program for tracking changes in text files.

 GITHUB= open source repository hosting service.

 Repository= a repository is the most basic element of GitHub. it the project folder so to speak.

-Clone=  it is a copy of a repository that lives on your computer instead of on a website's server somewhere
+Clone=  it is a copy of a repository that lives on your computer instead of on a website's server somewhere.

 Commit=  this is a revision of individial change made in a file.

 Push= pushing is when you implement your changes so that other colaborators can use it.

-Pull= when fetching for changes made in a file or a folder
+Pull= when fetching for changes made in a file or a folder.

 Branch= a branch is a parallel version of a repository.
 It is contained within the repository, but does not affect the primary or master branch allowing you to work freely without disrupting the live version.